Sioux: Funeral practices

+Traditional funeral practices

 It is a common belief amongst Siouan communities that the spirit of the deceased travels to an afterlife.
 In traditional beliefs, this spiritual journey was believed to start once funeral proceedings were complete and spanned over a course of four days.
-Mourning family and friends would take part in that four-day wake in order to accompany the spirit to its resting place.
-In the past, bodies were not embalmed and put up on a burial scaffold for one year before a ground burial.
+Mourning family and friends took part in that four-day wake in order to accompany the spirit to its resting place.
+In the past, bodies were not embalmed but put up on a burial tree or scaffold for one year before a ground burial.
 A platform to rest the body was put up on trees or, alternately, placed on four upright poles to elevate the body from the ground.
-The bodies would be securely wrapped in blankets and cloths, along with many of the deceased personal belongings and were always placed with their head pointed towards the south.
-Mourning individuals would speak to the body and offer food as if it were still alive.
-This practice, along with the Ghost Dance helped individuals mourn and connect the spirits of the deceased with those who were alive.
-The only time a body was buried in the ground right after their death was if the individual was murdered: the deceased would be placed in the ground with their heads towards the south, while faced down along with a piece of fat in their mouth.
+The bodies were securely wrapped in blankets and cloths, along with many of the deceased personal belongings and were always placed with their head pointed towards the south.
+Mourning individuals spoke to the body and offer food as if it were still alive.
+This practice, along with the Ghost Dance, helped individuals mourn and connect the spirits of the deceased with those who were alive.
+The only time a body was buried in the ground right after their death was if the individual was murdered: the deceased were placed in the ground with their heads towards the south, while faced down along with a piece of fat in their mouth.

-Contemporary Funeral Practices
+Contemporary funeral practices

-According to Pat Janis, director of the Oglala Sioux Tribe’s Burial Assistance Program, funeral practices of communities today are often a mix of traditions and contemporary Christian practices.
+According to Pat Janis, director of the Oglala Sioux Tribe's Burial Assistance Program, funeral practices of communities today are often a mix of traditions and contemporary Christian practices.
 While tree burials and scaffold burials are not practiced anymore, it is also now rare to see families observe a four-day wake period.
 Instead, the families opt for one- or two-day wake periods which include a funeral feast for all the community.
 Added to the contemporary funeral practices, it is common to see prayers conducted by a medicine man along with traditional songs often sung with a drum.
 One member of the family is also required to be present next to the body at all times until the burial.
 Gifts are placed within the casket to aid with the journey into the afterworld, which is still believed to take up to four days after death.